 Grievance redress procedure was specified in LARPs for Section 2 Part A and Part B to provide an effective and systematic mechanism in responding to queries, feedbacks and complaints from APs and stakeholders.
 Grievance Redress Committee was established following the requirements of the grievance redress mechanism to address LAR issues that may arise during implementation of works under Tbilisi-Rustavi Urban Road Link.
-In total 5 meetings were carried out by the Grievance Redress Committee in first half of 2016.
+In total 4 meetings were carried out by the Grievance Redress Committee in the second half of 2017.
 Grievance Redress Committee meetings are called on as needed basis to discuss the issues regarding all of the sections of Tbilisi - Rustavi Urban Road Link.
-Total number of complaints received for Section 2 Part A and Part B is 32, out of which 8 cases were resolved, 9 cases were rejected and 15 are currently being reviewed by the Committee.
+Total number of complaints received for Section 2 Part A and Part B is 27, out of which 22 cases were resolved and 5 cases were rejected by the Committee.